zspratt21/cit-php-dev-assessment/README.md

 - Special characters in the name and surname fields are considered acceptable, since the brief does not explicitly state they are not allowed.
 - The --dry_run task checks individual lines within a given csv file on the basis of its fields alone, irrespective of other lines in the file or entries already existing in the users table.
 - Emails should not contain special characters except the @ symbol, as many email providers do not support email addresses containing other special characters.
+- Task 1 may have its implementation split across multiple files, allowing the use of frameworks and libraries to handle functionality.

 ## Extras
 - The -d flag can be used to specify the name of the database to use.
 The user upload script will fall back to the .env file if present, otherwise the default value of 'catalyst'.
+- A second implementation of task 2 as a command registered in the MiniCli Based task 1 script.
+- Unit tests for the task 1 implementation, using Pest.